Ellen Longworth and James Cropper Ashworth

 21 Lincoln Street, Garston, Lancashire (image via GoogleMaps)

-Son James follows in 1902 and daughter Mary Alice in 1905.
-Although baptismal records are available for these years at St. James (as well as the Blackrod parish where Isabella is baptized), no baptismal records have been located for these children despite a thorough review.
+Although the specific date of their birth is unknown, son James is born at some point in 1902 and daughter Mary Alice in 1905.
+Although baptismal records are available for these years at St. James, St. Michael’s, as well as the Blackrod parish where Isabella is baptized), no baptismal records have been located for these children despite a thorough review (possibly because the couple is mourning the loss of son John).

 Isabella Ashworth is born on August 23, 1910 and is baptized in the Blackrod Parish on October 2nd that year.
 James’ occupation is described as a fitter.